Who We Are Urban Design and Preservation Division

 Our Division has been honored with the 2023 American Planning Association Division Achievement Award for Overall Division Performance for the scope and quality of our programs.
 We also received the 2023 Contribution to the Planning Profession Award for our Design-Preservation Rapid Assistance Program (D-PRAT).

-Now in its eighth year, the APA Student Planning and Design Competition invites multidisciplinary teams of students pursuing graduate degrees in planning, public policy, urban design, architecture, and real estate development to participate.
-This year's competition site: the Colfax & Federal Clover Leaf, a 46-acre parcel in Denver, CO, the 2025 National Planning Conference host city.
+Now in its eighth year, the APA Student Planning and Design Competition engages multidisciplinary teams of graduate planning students.
+This year's competition site is the Colfax & Federal Clover Leaf, a 46-acre parcel in Denver, CO, the 2025 National Planning Conference host city.

 Apply for D-PRAT by May 2nd